jtvaughan/tsukuyomi/README.md

 1. _kotoba-flashcards-file_: If present, this attribute specifies the path to a configuration file containing
    [言葉 flashcards](#言葉Flashcards).

+All paths in the configuration file are either absolute or relative to the directory containing the configuration file.

 Here is a sample configuration file: